-The M.S. in Communication and Media is made up of 36 credit hours of academic courses and creative project or thesis.
-Eighteen (18) of the 36 credits are foundation courses and 18 credits are specialization courses.
+The M.S. in Communication and Media is made up of 37 credit hours of academic courses and creative project or thesis.
+One (1) of the credit for orientation, eighteen (18) of the 37 credits are foundation courses and 18 credits are specialization courses.
 The creative project/thesis and the digital portfolio are determined and evaluated by the candidate's graduate committee.
 M.S. graduate committees are composed of the candidate's major professor and two members of the faculty.